-For an introduction on contributing to Codeberg Documentation, please have a look at the Contributor FAQ
+For an introduction on contributing to Codeberg Documentation, please have a look at the section on improving the documentation.

 If you want to work on the documentation, for example by writing your own articles, the easiest way to do so is to fork the documentation repository and develop locally.

 to install all dependencies (they will be installed only for this project, not globally).
 You only have to do this once.

 to start a development web server that by default is listening at